hdmoon/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator project for Kotlin practice
+A simple calculator project for Kotlin practice.\
-Note: This app is written without much consideration on quality.
+This app is written without much consideration of app/code quality.
 Use with care.

 # Ways to improve this app
 0. Fix UI issues